mk-fg/fgtk/README.md

 Dumps path of the current track into terminal.
 Easy to do with emacsclient, but needs extra sed to fix the escaping that elisp does.

+##### ff_backup

+Script to backup various firefox settings in a diff/scm-friendly manner (i.e. decoded from horrible one-liner json into [pyaml](https://github.com/mk-fg/pretty-yaml)), so that they can be tracked in e.g. git.

+Written out of frustration about how YouTube Center seem to loose its shit and resets config sometimes.

+Can/should be extended to all sorts of other ff/ext settings in the future.